clrockwell/phprog/README.md

 Another way to state this: From a software engineering standpoint I know what I want to do; however, time is of the essence so I noted where I think my knowledge of the framework needs to improve in order to implement the correct pattern/solution.
 As always, I'm happy to review and discuss any of these.

+I didn't get complete test coverage but I wanted to demonstrate using PHPUnit with a sqlite database.

 Running the application
 ---